 Apple’s new Clips social video editing app officially launched today for iPhone and iPad following an unveiling last month.
 While we’ve yet to spend significant time with the app ourselves, the reviews so far seem to be mixed with most reviewers noting similarities to Snapchat and some early shortcomings.
 The reviewers seem to agree the app provides fun and promising editing features, but most also noticed the user interface proved to be a little too difficult or confusing.

-Head below for a full roundup of the reviews and some hands-on video:
+Head below for a full roundup of the reviews and some hands-on video: The Verge:

 “…it’s a video-making app that borrows some features from other apps.
 It’s an app that requires some thought and a little more work than a Snap or tweet or ‘gram does.
 These days, it’s possible to use those apps in public and with friends in a way that doesn’t feel terribly rude, whether it’s because everyone else is doing it or because the point is to share something quick and raw.
 With Clips, prepare to spend at least a few minutes making something share-worthy.”